Lego minifigure: History

 Another departure from traditional parts was the use of spring-loaded legs.
 These legs are joined at the top.
 These legs were only featured in basketball sets, 2002–2003.
 Other leg variations include short legs for children or dwarfs, or long legs (used in the Toy Story and Avatar themes).

 In 2003, the first minifigures with naturalistic skin tones (as opposed to the yellow used until this point) were released, as part of the Lego Basketball theme; these minifigures were also created in the likeness of living people (additionally this also included Lando Calrissian in the Star Wars theme).
 In April 2004, the Harry Potter theme began to use natural skin tones, and Lego Star Wars followed in June, and by 2005 the use of natural skin tones was expanded to all licensed products; in which figures were created to represent film actors and other living people.
 Popular examples between 2005 and 2008 include Star Wars, Marvel, Batman, The Lord of the Rings and Indiana Jones minifigures.

 By 2006, Lego had reportedly produced 4 billion minifigures.
 There are at least 3,655 different minifigures produced between 1975 and 2010 and the number of new minifigures per year is increasing rapidly.
 In 2010 more than 300 new minifigures were introduced.
-Some minifigures repeatedly appear across multiple Lego sets, while others can be very rare, often vastly increasing their resale value.
+Some minifigures repeatedly appear across multiple Lego sets, while others can be rare, often vastly increasing their resale value.
 In 2019, the number of Lego Star Wars minifigures has surpassed 1000, with the Battlefront II protagonist Iden Versio (bearing code sw1000).